Skip to content

 typescript

-import { createProjectionRunner } from "@wataruoguchi/emmett-event-store-kysely/projections";
+import { createProjectionRunner } from "@wataruoguchi/emmett-event-store-kysely";

 const runner = createProjectionRunner({